mcauley-penney/tidy.nvim/README.md

 # tidy.nvim 🧹

-**tidy.nvim** removes trailing white space and empty lines on BufWritePre.
+**tidy.nvim** removes trailing white space and empty lines at EOF.

 ![tidy-demo](https://github.com/mcauley-penney/tidy.nvim/assets/59481467/f3807c69-2b36-4a14-b83a-dd0f2829e096)

 ## Features

-- Remove white space at the end of every line on save
+- Remove white space at the end of every line on save or manual activation
-- Remove empty lines at the end of the buffer on save
+- Remove empty lines at the end of the buffer on save or manual activation

 ## Requirements